The Writing Process of Famous Writers (and Myself)

-- Thomas Wolfe Wrote 10 pages a day tripled spaced and would not stop until he hit 1800 words, whether it took 3 hours or 12.
+- Thomas Wolfe wrote 10 pages a day, triple-spaced and would not stop until he hit 1800 words, whether it took 3 hours or 12.

 - Stephen King gives himself a 2,000 word minimum quota to hit each day.
 He writes in the mornings, leaving his afternoons free to do other activities.

 - Dorothy Parker wrote very little each day, as little as one sentence per day.

 - Hanki Murakami wakes up at 4am everyday and writes for 6 hours.

 - Kurt Vonnegut wrote from 5:30 to 8:00 am and ran errands in the afternoon.

 - Barbara Kingsolver writes starting at 4 am and won’t start anything else until she has decided that she is done writing for the day.